-Seems like everyone I’m speaking with these days is having difficulty managing their time.
-Never seems like there are enough hours in the day to complete even the most basic of tasks let alone the key initiatives that the organization is relying upon you to perform.
+If feels like everyone I’m speaking with around the globe is having difficulty managing their calendars and feeling as though they are accomplishing enough done during the day.
+The huge response I received from my recent productivity series only amplified the need for more strategies to help with this dilemma.
+It seems like there just aren’t enough hours in the day to complete even the most basic of tasks let alone the key initiatives that the organization is relying upon you to perform.
 Even when we finally start feeling on top of our work- BAM- we are blind-sided by yet another task or problem to be solved.
 Does this sound familiar?

 Many of these challenges seem to stem from the idea known as the “open door policy.”
 I completely understand the intention of this noble concept is to let your teams and co-workers know that you are available for help and support.
 The impact, however, is endless distractions, pop-ins, do you have a quick second, and much more.
 The net result is finding yourself over-stressed, overloaded, and overwhelmed by the amount of work that you are NOT getting completed and a team that has grown 100% reliant upon you making every and all decisions.